Lmao-Zedong24/ProjetCCC/README.md

 #ProjetCCC - BALZY

-## A 3D platforming game built with Unity.
+## 3D platforming game built with Unity.

 This is a ISART Digital final school project focused on building an interesting character controller.
 The team consisted of 4 game designer and 1 programmer.
 Our goal was to create a simple controller that would be polished over many iterations.
 For most of us, this was our first collaboration project, and we leared enormously through trail and error.